Dean of Research at SMD / Professor of Immunopharmacology

 After BSc in Pharmaceutical Chemistry (University in Florence, 1985) and a MSc in Pharmacology and Toxicology (1988), Mauro started his career at the Sclavo Research Centre under the leadership of Prof Luca Parente.
 In 1991 he joined Prof Rod Flower at the William Harvey Research Institute, and in 1996 he gained his PhD (LON).

 Mauro career has been shaped by fellowships from the Arthritis Research Campaign, a post-doctoral one (1997-2002) followed by a senior fellowship (2002-2007).
-In 2001 Mauro gained his personal chair by Queen Mary University of London; in 2011 he took the Leadership of the Centre for Biochemical Pharmacology, with Prof Marelli-Berg as Deputy.
-Since 2006 he acts as Deputy Director of the William Harvey Research Institute, a role he still carries on.
+In 2001 Mauro gained his personal chair by Queen Mary University of London.
+Centre Lead from 2001-to 2013, Mauro acted as Deputy Director of the William Harvey Research Institute from 2006 to 2013, taking on Co-Directorship in 2013.
+In 2015 he became Dean for Research and Research Impact of the Faculty of Medicine and Dentistry.

-Mauro is Fellow of the British Pharmacological Society (FBPharmacolS, 2004), of the Academia Europea (2010) and of the Society of Biology (2012).
+Mauro is Fellow of the British Pharmacological Society (FBPhS, 2004), of the Academia Europea (2010) and foreign member of the Brazilian Academy of Sciences (2015).

 Summary of Research